 - Christopher is instructed (led by Jonathan Gaisman Q.C.) to defend enforcement of the Yukos v Russia ECT awards, the largest arbitration awards ever made which, following the conclusion of 10 years of proceedings, resulted in an order for payment of US$50 billion.

-- Christopher is instructed to represent another State (led by Graham Dunning Q.C.) in opposing enforcement of an ICSID Additional Facility Award for over US$750 million.
+- Christopher was instructed to represent Venezuela (led by Graham Dunning Q.C.) in opposing enforcement of an ICSID Additional Facility Award for over US$750 million.
+The case is now a leading authority on the approach to service and sovereign immunity in the context of applications to enforce arbitral awards against States.
+1 WLR 2829 EWHC 153 (Comm).

 Christopher's banking practice encompasses the full range of banking and financial services disputes including trade finance (letters of credit, demand bonds and related instruments), derivatives and structured financial products, corporate and personal lending and guarantees.
 Christopher's practice focuses principally on investment banking and he has particular expertise in dealing with swaps, CDOs and repos and with the banking practices and instruments that underlie them.
 Christopher has significant experience of disputes arising under the ISDA Master Agreement and Loan Market Association standard terms.